mohancoder2k/CCNA-Training/README.md

 # 🚀 Cisco CCNA Training Repository

 Welcome to my **Cisco CCNA Training** repository!
-This space documents everything I’ve learned and practiced during the intensive **6-day CCNA Bootcamp** conducted by **Ethnotech Academic Solutions**.
+This space documents everything I’ve learned and practiced during the intensive **6-day CCNA Bootcamp** conducted by **Ethnotech Academic Solutions** at **Sri Manakula Vinayagar Engineering College**.

 > 🛠️ **Tool Used**: Cisco Packet Tracer
 > 📅 **Duration**: 6 Days
 > 🎯 **Focus Areas**: Networking Fundamentals, Topologies, Protocols, Routing, VLANs, DHCP, DNS, and more!

-Whether you're just getting started with CCNA or revisiting concepts, this repository serves as a visual and technical journal of key simulations and configurations.
+Whether you're just getting started with CCNA or revisiting concepts, this repository serves as a technical journal and visual archive of key simulations and configurations.

 ---